 It is advisable to look after health by reducing the hours of study.
 There can be serious effects on your health due to lack of sleep.
 One more thing to remember is that preparing for IAS exam is a long drawn process and thus you will have to invest at least a year for the preparation and motivated throughout.

 What are the Tips to improve the quality of studies for IAS exam?

 Here are the tips to improve the quality of studies

-- Study as per the demand of UPSC
+- Study as per the pattern of UPSC.

-- Take regular breaks rather than studying continuously for hours
+- Take regular breaks instead of studying continuously for hours.

 A general category candidate can appear for the IAS exam up to 6 attempts.
 One important factor to note is that the age of the candidate should be between 21 to 32 years.
 The OBC candidates get 9 attempts till the 35 years of age.
 The SC/ST candidates can appear any number of times till 37 years of age.